emqx/cloud-docs/en_US/data_integration/azure_blob_storage.md

 [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) is Microsoft's cloud-based object storage solution, designed specifically for handling large volumes of unstructured data.
 Unstructured data refers to data types that do not follow a specific data model or format, such as text files or binary data.
 EMQX Platform can efficiently store MQTT messages in Blob Storage containers, providing a versatile solution for storing Internet of Things (IoT) data.

-This page provides a detailed introduction to the data integration between EMQX Platform and Azure Blob Storage, and offers practical guidance on the rule and Sink creation.
+This page provides a detailed introduction to the data integration between EMQX Platform and Azure Blob Storage and offers practical guidance on the rule and Sink creation.

 ## How It Works

-Azure Blob Storage data integration in EMQX Platform is a ready-to-use feature that can be easily configured for complex business development.
-In a typical IoT application, EMQX Platform acts as the IoT platform responsible for device connectivity and message transmission, while Azure Blob Storage serves as the data storage platform, handling message data storage.
+Azure Blob Storage data integration in the EMQX Platform is a ready-to-use feature that can be easily configured for complex business development.
+In a typical IoT application, the EMQX Platform acts as the IoT platform responsible for device connectivity and message transmission, while Azure Blob Storage serves as the data storage platform, handling message data storage.

 ![EMQX Platform Azure Blob Storage](./_assets/data_integration_azure-blob-storage.png)